pykale/pykale/examples/protonet/README.md

 The test hyper-parameters are the same as the 'VAL' section of the config file.

-If no `test` folder in the custom dataset, choose one of the following options to do:
+If no `test` folder in the custom dataset, choose one of the following options:
 - Copying & pasting `val` subset and renaming it as `test`
 - Changing the `mode` in defining `test_set` part in `test.py` to `val`.